chimwemwe007/blog-app/README.md

 # Rails Blog App

 > The Blog app is Roby on rails website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.
-> In this project for the blog app i had to change the validation for the differentmodels as well as writeunit tests for them.
+> In this project for the blog app i had to change the validation for the different models as well as write unit tests for them.
+Also i had to include forms for the different models.

 ## Built With